-Founded in Chicago in 1996, 2017 was our 22nd year, and we were thrilled to bring the event to Portland, Oregon — the first time on the west coast since 2008!
+Founded in Chicago in 1996, 2018 will be our 23rd year, and we are thrilled to bring the event to Orlando, Florida!

 HomeDadCon is brought to you by the National At-Home Dad Network, a 501c(3) nonprofit dedicated to providing advocacy, community, education, and support for families where fathers are the primary caregivers of their children.
 Our purpose is to empower fathers and champion a culture that recognizes them as capable and competent parents.

 If you, your brand, or organization are interested in being an official Sponsor for HomeDadCon 2018 in Orlando, we’d love to talk!
 Please get in touch at email@example.com to find out more or request a Sponsorship Packet.